Mojibake: Causes

 To correctly reproduce the original text that was encoded, the correspondence between the encoded data and the notion of its encoding must be preserved (i.e. the source and target encoding standards must be the same).
-As mojibake is the instance of non-compliance between these, it can be achieved by manipulating the data itself, or just relabeling it.
+As mojibake is the instance of non-compliance between these, it can be achieved by manipulating the data itself, or just relabelling it.

 Mojibake is often seen with text data that have been tagged with a wrong encoding; it may not even be tagged at all, but moved between computers with different default encodings.
 A major source of trouble are communication protocols that rely on settings on each computer rather than sending or storing metadata together with the data.

 The differing default settings between computers are in part due to differing deployments of Unicode among operating system families, and partly the legacy encodings' specializations for different writing systems of human languages.
 Whereas Linux distributions mostly switched to UTF-8 in 2004, Microsoft Windows generally uses UTF-16, and sometimes uses 8-bit code pages for text files in different languages.